FrancescoAlosa/francescoalosa.github.io/_pages/workingpapers.md

 [Turnover Elasticity]:{{ site.baseurl }}{% link assets/Estimating_the_elasticity_of_turnover_april2025.pdf %}

+**The Wage and Mobility Effects of Remote Work**  <br/> (joint with L. Khoury (University Paris Dauphine-PSL) and Y. Souidi (Institut des Politiques Publiques))  <br/>
+<small>[ <a href="#/" onclick="visib('wfh')">Abstract</a> | [**New Draft** - February 2026][wfh] ]</small>

+<div id="wfh" style="display: none; text-align: justify; line-height: 1.2" ><small>
+The shift to remote work, with roots predating Covid-19, marks a major transformation of labor markets.
+This paper investigates its medium-run impact on workers' labor market outcomes, exploiting plant-level variation in remote work agreements implemented between 2014 and 2017 in France.
+Using an event study design and rich administrative data, we find that access to remote work yields moderate wage increases and facilitates geographical mobility with increases in commuting distance.
+Examining mechanisms, we find that workers moving to new plants that also have adopted remote work experience larger increases in commuting distance, along with upward occupational mobility.
+This pattern suggests that remote work options alleviate job search constraints, allowing workers to seek higher-paying and possibly higher-ranked jobs.
+Our analysis further reveals that plant-level remote work agreements raise firm productivity, benefiting both incumbent and newly hired workers.
+Overall, our results underscore how remote work reshapes labor market trajectories through its effects on mobility, job search, and productivity.
+</small><br><br/></div>

+ [wfh]:{{ site.baseurl }}{% link assets/Projet_WFH.pdf %}

 **Optimal Public Good Provision and Taxation with Heterogeneous Risk Preferences**.  <br/>
 <small>[ <a href="#/" onclick="visib('optimal-tax')">Abstract</a> | [**New Draft** - December 2025][Public Good] ]</small>